syncfusion-content/blazor-docs/blazor/pivot-table/tool-bar.md

 ### BeforeExport

-The pivot table (or) pivot chart can be exported as a pdf, excel, csv etc.,  document using the toolbar options.
+The pivot table (or) pivot chart can be exported as a PDF, Excel, CSV, or other document via the toolbar options.
 And, you can customize the export settings for exporting document by using the `BeforeExport` event in the toolbar.

-For example, you can add the header and footer for the pdf document by setting the `header` and `footer` properties for the `PdfExportProperties` in the `BeforeExport` event.
+For example, you can add the header and footer for the PDF document by setting the `header` and `footer` properties for the `PdfExportProperties` in the `BeforeExport` event.

 ```cshtml
 @using Syncfusion.Blazor.PivotView